dncc/dncc.github.io/source/_posts/2013-04-28-Awk-One-Liner.markdown

 type: post
 published: true
 ---
-I installed latest Ruby (2.0.0-p0) and along with it I wanted to install the last gem versions from the previous Ruby (2.0.0-rc1).
+I installed today latest Ruby (2.0.0-p0) and along with it the smallest gem versions from the previous Ruby (2.0.0-rc1).
 Here is awk one-liner that helped me do that.

 {% highlight bash %}